 If the creditor breaks the law in taking back your property, you have the right to sue the creditor in court.

-- Personal property other than a vehicle.
-If you borrowed the money to buy personal property other than a vehicle (for example, furniture or appliances), the creditor may not repossess the property without first giving you a 21-day notice that gives you a chance to make up the back payments.
+2. Personal property other than a vehicle.
+If you borrowed the money to buy personal property other than a vehicle (for example, furniture or appliances), the creditor may not repossess the property without first giving you “reasonable” notice (arguably 21 days) that gives you a chance to make up the back payments.

 If you had personal property in a car before it was repossessed, you have the right to get it back after the repossession.